salimep/OCP/image-registry.md

   - [login to openshift image registry](#configure-local-registry)
   - [pull the image into registry](#generate-and-host-install-files)

-create PV for nfs storage assume you  already have  nfs-server in your enviorenment
+create PV for nfs storage (assume you already have nfs-server in your enviornment)
 ```yaml
 apiVersion: v1
 kind: PersistentVolume